-Figure 3 presents the NPVs of net benefit for a continuous range of herd sizes up to 25,000 cows, utilizing either CHP or CNG technologies, while also incorporating auxiliary co-products derived from auxiliary components.
-Specifically, our assessment focuses on the integration of a fiber separation unit and a nutrient separation unit, with the co-products of interest being fiber
+Figure 3 presents the NPVs of a continuous range of herd sizes up to 25,000 cows, utilizing either CHP or CNG technologies, while also incorporating auxiliary co-products derived from auxiliary components.
+Specifically, our assessment focuses on the integration of a fiber separation unit and a nutrient separation unit, with the co-products of interest being fiber and nutrients.
+As mentioned earlier, the fiber can be sold as a peat moss replacement or soil amendment, contingent upon prevailing market conditions.

-Figure 3: NPV of net benefit of CHP or CNG systems with auxiliary co-products, by herd size
+Figure 3: NPV of CHP or CNG systems with auxiliary co-products, by herd size

-For the configuration where fiber is sold as a low-value soil amendment, both CHP and CNG systems exhibit negative net benefits across all farm sizes.
-Conversely, when fiber is sold as a high-value peat moss replacement, both technologies generate positive net benefits beyond a certain farm size.
-The breakeven size for farms adopting CHP+FS and selling the fiber as peat moss replacement is 2,220, while the breakeven size for farms adopting CNG+FS and selling the fiber as peat fiber as peat moss replacement is 2,097.
+For the configuration where fiber is sold as a low-value soil amendment, both CHP and CNG systems exhibit negative NPVs across all farm sizes.
+Conversely, when fiber is sold as a high-value peat moss replacement, both technologies generate positive NPVs beyond a certain farm size.
+The breakeven size for farms adopting CHP+FS and selling the fiber as peat moss replacement is 2,220, while the breakeven size for farms adopting CNG+FS and selling the fiber as peat moss replacement is 2,097.

-Additionally, the integration of a nutrient separation unit into the systems comprising fiber separation results in elevated net benefits.
+Additionally, the integration of a nutrient separation unit into the systems comprising fiber separation results in elevated NPVs.
 For a system deploying CHP+FS+NS and selling the fiber as a low-value soil amendment, the breakeven size is 8,479.
-In contrast, while the net benefit of a system deploying CNG+FS+NS increases with herd size, it does not reach a positive value within the range of our study.
+In contrast, while the NPV of a system deploying CNG+FS+NS increases with herd size, it does not reach a positive value within the range of our study.
 Therefore, no breakeven size can be identified for this specific technology configuration.

-Finally, when the systems-both CHP+FS+NS and CNG+FS+NS-are capable of selling the fiber as a high-value peat moss replacement, their net benefits markedly increase, achieving breakeven sizes at 1,203 and 1,336, respectively.
+Finally, when the systems-both CHP+FS+NS and CNG+FS+NS-are capable of selling the fiber as a high-value peat moss replacement, their NPVs markedly increase, achieving breakeven sizes at 1,203 and 1,336, respectively.